Seedcamp: Seedsummit

 Seedcamp spearheaded Seedsummit along with key global partners: a platform aimed at making it easier for startup entrepreneurs to find the most active seed investors relevant to their business.
 Significantly, Seedcamp was able to sign up 21 European investors to agree on a standard term sheet for startups.
 Techcrunch presented this as a “historic move”.

 Performance and notable exits

-In October 2016, Seedcamp revealed it had returned its first fund almost 2x over.
+In October 2016, Seedcamp announced it had returned its first fund of €2.5 million at almost 2x to investors.

-In January 2017, Seedcamp announced a small Secondary sale of its stake in fintech unicorn, Wise described as “one of the best European seed exits in recent years that wasn’t an acquisition or IPO”.
+In January 2017, Seedcamp sold a minority stake in portfolio company Wise (then TransferWise) in a secondary transaction, returning approximately 80 per cent of its second fund to investors.
+The deal was described at the time as one of the best European seed exits in recent years that was not an acquisition or IPO.

-In October 2017, Seedcamp Funds I & II were acquired by Draper Esprit for $26.3 million, delivering a reported 4x return to investors.
+In October 2017, Seedcamp Funds I and II were acquired by Draper Esprit for £17.9 million (approximately $23.6 million), delivering a reported 4x return to investors.

+In April 2021, portfolio company UiPath listed on the New York Stock Exchange under the ticker symbol PATH, raising $1.34 billion in one of the largest software IPOs in history.

+In July 2021, portfolio company Wise listed on the London Stock Exchange via direct listing at a market capitalisation of approximately £8 billion ($11 billion), becoming the largest technology company to list in London at that time.

+In November 2025, Lloyds Banking Group announced the acquisition of portfolio company Curve, a digital wallet provider, for a reported £120 million, with the deal expected to complete in the first half of 2026.

 Other notable exits include: Mobclix bought by Velti for $50M, RentMineOnline bought by RealPage for $9.5M, Crashpadder acquired by Airbnb, and Talasim acquired by Jeeran.